Avoid any severe damage to your oral health. Follow this guide here to know what to do in an emergency.

 - What Should You Do? – One solution is you can apply clove oil on a cotton swab once the crown or filling is back in place.
 For a crown, use a special fluoride toothpaste to help strengthen the crown in its place.

-- Are You Suffering From Regular Toothache? – Gum disease or a decayed tooth is the popular symptoms of a toothache.
-Toothache can occur at any time in any way causing swelling and soreness.
+- Are You Suffering From Regular Toothache? – Gum disease or a decayed tooth is the popular symptom of a toothache.
+Toothache can occur at any time in any way, causing swelling and soreness.

 - What Should You Do? – The first thing you must do is reduce the swelling.
 Use salt with lukewarm water and rinse the affected area before applying a cold compress against the infected area.
 Its recommended that you do not take painkillers as this causes more danger to your gums.

 There are many more dental emergencies.
-Click here to read on the most common dental emergencies.
+Check this post about the most common dental emergencies.

 Nobody likes a dental emergency, but they are very unpredictable, and therefore, you need to be prepared to act straightaway.
 Following the above steps to the common causes will keep you prepared to take action if no emergency is immediately available.